Skip to main content

 Tourism and charter permissions may be granted for a period of up to eight years for most applications or 20 years for high standard tourism operations.

-• Routine and tourism and charter permit
+Routine tourism and charter permits

-Permitted zones and locations
+• Permitted zones and locations

 • Visiting and anchoring is allowed in most locations in most zones of the Marine Parks for up to two (2) visits in any seven (7) consecutive day period at each location outside a Planning Area.
-Additional rules may be specified in permit conditions.
+Additional.
+Rules may be specified in permit conditions.

 • Plans of Management and Special Management Areas have additional location-specific rules

-Vessel or aircraft notification
+Vessel or aircraft notification approvals and identification numbers

-For most tourism permits the vessel or aircraft that you are permitted to operate is recorded in a separate document called a Vessel Notification Approval (VNA) or Aircraft Notification Approval (ANA).
+For most tourism permits, the vessel or aircraft that you are permitted to operate is recorded in a separate document called a Vessel Notification Approval (VNA) or Aircraft Notification Approval (ANA).
 This system allows you to nominate or change your permitted vessel or aircraft at any time.

 You can manage your VNAs through the online application portal and no fee will apply.
 If you are unable to use the online portal the standard fee will be charged.

-You can use any craft you choose providing that the craft complies with all of your permit conditions regarding size of craft and passenger capacity.
+You can use any craft you choose providing that the craft complies with all your permit conditions regarding size of craft and passenger capacity.

-If your identifier is damaged return it to the Authority for a new one.
-If your identifier is lost, please provide the Authority a statutory declaration that the identifier has been lost.
+If your identifier is damaged, return it to us for a new one.
+If your identifier is lost, please provide us a statutory declaration that the identifier has been lost and notify us as soon as possible.
+Fees apply for each new identifier.

 Environmental incidents, such as cyclones and oil spills, can severely degrade the quality of a tourism site.
-Presentation of a damaged site can also impact the reputation of the Great Barrier Reef and the marine tourism industry.
+Presentation of a damaged site can also impact the reputation of the Reef and the marine tourism industry.

 We have adopted the Marine Tourism Contingency Plan to provide business-focused arrangements for tourism operations impacted by a severe environmental incident.